-Net change in fund balance - total governmental funds \$ 117,749 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balance - total governmental funds \$ 123,546 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the amount by which depreciation exceeded capital outlays in the current period.
-Capital outlay Depreciation expense \$ 30,691 (69,576) The statement of activities reports the loss on capital assets in the year they are disposed and the governmental funds only sales proceeds, if any: (2,005) Loss on disposal of capital assets Pension expense reported in the governmental funds includes the annual required (3,005) contributions.
-In the Statement of Activities, pension expense includes the change in the net pension liability, and related change in pension amounts for deferred 2.260 outflows of resources and deferred inflows of resources.
-Some revenues do not provide current financial resources, and therefore are deferred in 3,260 governmental funds.
-(6,874) Changes in noncurrent liabilities affect the current financial resources of governmental funds, but do not affect Net Position and are not reported in the Statement of Activities.
-(320) Change in net position of governmental activities \$ 71,925
+Capital outlay Depreciation expense 15,564 (60,303) Pension expense reported in the governmental funds includes the annual required contributions.
+In the Statement of Activities, pension expense includes the change in the net pension liability, and related change in pension amounts for deferred outflows of resources and deferred inflows of resources.
+(10,370) Changes in noncurrent liabilities affect the current financial resources of governmental funds, but do not affect Net Position and are not reported in the Statement of Activities.
+(528) Change in net position of governmental activities \$ 67,909